Thinka88/Perception_and_Identification_Experiment/analyses/01_pilot/README.md

-This folder contains our analysis script from the pilot study
+This folder contains our analysis script from the pilot study.